pouyio/freeCodeCamp/frontEnd/01portfolio/readme.md

 # Portfolio
 My solution to [this project](http://www.freecodecamp.com/challenges/build-a-wikipedia-viewer).
-Personal portfolio webpage where I can show my work and contact.
+Personal portfolio webpage where I can show my work and contact links.